Skip to Content

 When packed well the sour fish can be taken with you on long-distance travel.

-Make sure to pack in a tight lid box and also store in zip lock bags to avoid any type of fish smell spreading onto your personal items.
+Make sure to pack in a tight-lid box and also store in zip-lock bags to avoid any type of fish smell spreading onto your personal items.

-Freezing– packed in an airtight container. you can freeze the sour fish for 3-4 weeks.
+Packed in an airtight container. you can freeze the sour fish for 3-4 weeks.

-Stop food waste by any leftover fish can be frozen or refrigerated ONLY if the sour fish was handled carefully with spoons to serve.
+any leftover fish can be frozen or refrigerated ONLY if the sour fish was handled carefully with spoons to serve.

 The ingredients mentioned below use standard measuring cups and spoons.